2025 Chinese naval exercises in the Tasman Sea

 These naval exercises were conducted without official notice, with the Chinese government defending their legality as they were carried out in international waters.
 In response, the Australian and New Zealand governments have raised concerns about the military exercises with the Chinese government through diplomatic channels.
+These actions have been widely interpreted as further evidence of China's efforts to expand and consolidate its naval capabilities, marking a transition from a green-water navy towards a blue-water navy capable of sustained operations on the open oceans.

 Background

 Chinese maritime claims

-Since 1952, the People's Republic of China has made territorial claims within the nine-dash line of the South China Sea.
+Since 1952, the People's Republic of China (PRC) has made territorial claims within the nine-dash line of the South China Sea.
 To bolster its territorial claims, China has deployed military and coast guard forces to the region and constructed several island outposts.
 These actions have caused tensions with neighbouring countries including Vietnam, Malaysia, Brunei and the Philippines.
 On 12 July 2016, an arbitration tribunal organized under the United Nations Convention on the Law of the Sea (UNCLOS) concluded that China had not exercised exclusive and continuous control over the area and that certain maritime features lay within the exclusive economic zone of the Philippines.
 However, it decline to rule on matters of territorial sovereignty.
 (Note: PCA Award, Section V(F)(d)(264, 266, 267), p.
 113.)
 (Note: PCA Award, Section V(F)(d)(278), p.
 117.)
 In response, both China and Taiwan rejected the tribunal's ruling and reasserted their territorial and maritime claims over the South China Sea.
 By contrast, Australia and New Zealand have joined 27 countries in calling for the arbitration tribunal's ruling to be respected.

 Since 2018, China has also denied that the concept of international waters applies to the Taiwan Strait.
 While China does not claim sovereignty over the entire strait, it seeks to counter the United States' "support for the Taiwan authorities and muscle-flexing against the mainland".
 To assert Chinese territorial claims over Taiwan and counter American support for Taiwan, China has conducted several military exercises around the Taiwan Strait.

 China's position on the Taiwan Strait has drawn opposition from Taiwan, the United States, Australia and France, which regard the area as international waters.